 When a truck driver’s attention is pulled from the road by a distraction, he or she may fail to recognize and process information with sufficient time for the brain to communicate with the body.
 That delayed reaction time can prevent a driver from performing defensive maneuvers and avoiding collisions with smaller vehicles.
 At 80,000 pounds or more, the results can be catastrophic.
 Distractions are the second leading cause of tractor-trailer rollover accidents caused by truck driver error.

 Visual distractions cause a driver to take his or her eyes off of the road.
 For example, glancing over at a passenger or looking down at a GPS device prevent the driver’s eyes from maintaining contact with the road.
-Manual distractions involve something that requires a driver to take his or her hands off of the wheel, such as eating, drinking, or smoking a cigarette.
+Manual distractions require a driver to take his or her hands off of the wheel, such as eating, drinking, or smoking a cigarette.
 Cognitive distractions occur when a driver’s mind is on something other than the task of driving, as in situations involving strong emotions like anger or stress.
 Increased speed and more reckless driving behaviors can often be tied to a driver’s mental state.

 What Are the Regulations Concerning Commercial Drivers and Cell Phone Usage?